-Developmental dysplasia of the hip or DDH: causes
+About developmental dysplasia of the hip or DDH

 Signs and symptoms of DDH

-When to see a doctor about signs of DDH
+Does your child need to see a doctor about DDH?

 Tests for DDH

 Doctors and/or midwives do a very careful physical examination of both hips in all newborn babies in the first few days of life.